-Contact your physician immediately if you have a salivary gland infection and suffer an increased fever, trouble breathing or swallowing, or symptoms that worsen.
+Contact your doctor immediately if you have a salivary gland infection and experience a high fever, trouble breathing or swallowing, or worsening symptoms.
 Your symptoms may require emergency treatment.

-Complications of a salivary gland infection are possible, but uncommon.
-In cases where the infection is untreated, pus can collect, forming an abscess in the salivary gland.
+Salivary gland infection complications are uncommon.
+If a salivary gland infection is left untreated, pus can collect and form an abscess in the salivary gland.

-In cases where parotitis recurs, severe swelling of the neck can result in the destruction of the affected glands.
+In cases where parotitis happens again, severe swelling of the neck can destroy the affected glands.

-Complications may also arise if the initial bacterial infection spreads from the salivary gland to other parts of the body.
-This can include cellulitis (a bacterial skin infection) or Ludwig’s angina (a form of cellulitis that occurs in the bottom of the mouth).
+You may also have complications if the initial bacterial infection spreads from the salivary gland to other parts of the body.
+This can include a bacterial skin infection called cellulitis or Ludwig’s angina, which is a form of cellulitis that occurs in the bottom of the mouth.

-Your physician can determine if you have a salivary gland infection with a visual examination.
+Your doctor can diagnose a salivary gland infection with a visual exam.
 Pus or pain at the affected gland can indicate a bacterial infection.

-If your physician suspects a salivary gland infection, he or she may order additional testing to confirm the diagnosis and determine the underlying cause.
+If your doctor suspects a salivary gland infection, you may have additional testing to confirm the diagnosis and determine the underlying cause.
 The following imaging tests can be used to further analyze a salivary gland infection caused by an abscess, salivary stone, or tumor:

 Your doctor may also perform a biopsy of the affected salivary glands and ducts to test tissue or fluid for bacteria or viruses.

-Treatment will depend on the severity of the infection, the underlying cause, and any additional symptoms you may have, such as swelling or pain.
+Treatment depends on the severity of the infection, the underlying cause, and any additional symptoms you have, such as swelling or pain.

 Antibiotics may be used to treat a bacterial infection, pus, or fever.
 A fine needle aspiration may be used to drain an abscess.